 Consider the daily schedule of famed novelist Haruki Murakami.
 When he’s working on a novel, he starts his days at 4 am and writes for five or six continuous hours.
 Once the writing is done, he spends his afternoons running or swimming, and his evenings, reading or listening to music before a 9 pm bedtime.
 Murakami is known for his strict adherence to this schedule.

-In contrast, consider the schedule of entrepreneur, speaker, and writer Gary Vaynerchuk.
-He describes his day (which begins at 6 am) as being broken into tiny slots, mostly comprising meetings which can be as short as three minutes.
+In contrast, consider the schedule of an entrepreneur, speaker, and writer Gary Vaynerchuk.
+He describes his day (which begins at 6 am) as being broken into tiny slots, mostly comprising meetings, which can be as short as three minutes.
 He makes calls in between meetings.
 During the moments between meetings and calls, he posts on just about every social network in existence and records short segments of video or speech.
 In short, his day, for the most part, involves managing, organizing, and instructing other people, making decisions, planning, and advising.

 “How we spend our days is, of course, how we spend our lives.
 What we do with this hour, and that one, is what we are doing.
 A schedule defends from chaos and whim.
 It is a net for catching days.
 It is a scaffolding on which a worker can stand and labor with both hands at sections of time.”